MarketSquare/DbBot/README.md

 ----------|------------
 atests    | Robot Framework powered acceptance tests for DbBot.
 Also has some test data. bin       | Contains the executables, mainly 'dbbot'.
 You may want to append this directory to your PATH. dbbot     | Contains the packages used by dbbot.
-You may want to append this directory to your PYTHONPATH if your scripts are inheriting from the abstract classes in the package 'dbbot' doc       | Mainly technical documentation about the database schema. examples  | Examples that are using the DbBot created database and extending the 'dbbot' modules.
+You may want to append this directory to your PYTHONPATH if your scripts are inheriting the abstract classes in package 'dbbot' doc       | Mainly technical documentation about the database schema. examples  | Examples that are using the DbBot created database and extending the 'dbbot' modules.